Rufat314/rufatisma.github.io/README.md

 ## About

-I am a PhD candidate in Operations Management with research interests in information design, contests, and decision-making under uncertainty.
+I am a PhD candidate in Economics and Operations.
+My research focuses on information disclosure with applications to supply chains, digital platforms, and contests.

-My work studies how information and learning affect strategic behavior and outcomes in competitive environments.

----

 ## CV